Luke Thompson (actor): Career

 Thompson's first professional theatre role was as Lysander in A Midsummer Night's Dream at the Globe Theatre, Thompson received nominations for an Evening Standard Theatre Award and an Ian Charleson Award.
 He would also appear in the Globe productions of Blue Stockings as Will Bennett, Julius Caesar as Mark Antony, and The Broken Heart as Ithocles.
 His other stage roles include James in Tiger Country at the Hampstead Theatre, Orestes in the Oresteia at the Almeida Theatre and Laertes in the 2017 production of Hamlet.
 Thompson took over the role of Edgar from Jonathan Bailey in the Ian McKellen-starrer King Lear in 2018 after Bailey passed on joining the West End transfer to do the musical Company instead.

 From 2014 to 2016, Thompson played Simon in the BBC One drama In the Club.
+He narrated a new adaptation of Frederick Forsyth’s novella The Shepherd for BBC Radio 3, broadcast on Christmas Eve, 2016.
 Thompson made his feature film debut with a small role as a warrant officer in Christopher Nolan's 2017 World War II film Dunkirk.
 He played Peter Hain in Misbehaviour, a film about Miss World 1970.
 In 2019, Thompson was cast as Benedict, the second eldest Bridgerton sibling, in the 2020 Shondaland-produced Netflix period drama Bridgerton, an adaptation of the novels by Julia Quinn.

-As of 2023, Thompson plays Willem in the English-language stage adaptation of A Little Life, first at Richmond Theatre before transferring to the Harold Pinter Theatre on the West End.
-He is set to appear in the World War II miniseries Transatlantic, also on Netflix.
+Thompson played Willem in the English-language stage adaptation of A Little Life, which began at the Richmond Theatre in March 2023 before transferring to the Harold Pinter Theatre and then the Savoy Theatre.
+For his performance, he won a WhatsOnStage Award and received a Laurence Olivier Award nomination.
+Thompson also appeared in the World War II miniseries Transatlantic, also on Netflix, as Hiram Bingham IV.

+In January 2024, it was announced that Thompson would star in the Royal Shakespeare Company production of Love's Labour's Lost as Berowne.
+The play ran between 11 April to 18 May in 2024 and was directed by Emily Burns.

+On September 16, 2024 it was announced that Thompson would be one of two leads in Bridgerton season four, reprising his role as Benedict alongside Yerin Ha as Sophie Baek.

+On January 22, 2025 it was announced that Thompson would join the production of Tim Crouch's cold-read play "An Oak Tree" at the Young Vic Theatre in London.
+The play ran from May 6 to May 17 in 2025.

+Personal life

+Thompson does not have social media and keeps the details of his personal life private, stating in 2023: "the more you give chunks of yourself out, the more you sort of colour how you're perceived.
+It's a personal thing... that's from my particular experience of what it's like to be an actor."